-Judges receive 4 CE credits
+Judges receive 4 PL credits

-Your role as a Timekeeper is to sit in on the presentations to time and provide a “One Minute” warning to the presenting team.
-The time commitment is 11:00 AM - 3:00 PM on the day of presentations.
+Timekeepers sit-in on the presentations to time and provide a “One Minute” warning to the presenting team.

-Your role as an Usher is to organize the teams assigned to your room, ensuring they are ready to go once the Timekeeper indicates the Judges are ready for the next presentation.
-Ushers ensure that the upcoming team quietly waits their turn and cannot hear any other presentations.
+Team Escorts organize the teams assigned, ensuring they are prepared to go once the Timekeeper indicates the Judges are available for the next presentation.
+Team Escorts ensure that the upcoming team quietly waits their turn and cannot hear any other presentations.